jsummers/deark/readme.md

 Deark's support for such formats is often incomplete, and it does not always do integrity checking.

+## Feedback and contributions ##

+(As of 2020-09.)
+Suggestions and bug reports are welcome.
+This can be done by opening a GitHub issue, or by email.
+If you prefer to do it in the form of a GitHub "pull request", that's fine too, but as a general rule, such requests won't be merged directly.

+Deark is not really a collaborative project at this time.
+Unsolicited contributions of more than a few lines of code are unlikely to be accepted.
+It's okay to offer them, but please don't do a lot of work with the expectation that it will be accepted.

+Any code copyrighted by someone other than the main Deark developer(s) is only allowed in the "foreign" section of the project.
+Pointers to existing open source format decoders, that might be useful in Deark, are welcome.
+However, most such code will be rejected for one reason or another (incompatible license, too large, too trivial, etc.).

 ## How to build ##

 See the [technical.md](technical.md) file.